Share On

 • Use clear signage to remind everyone of biosecurity measures (for example, put a sign on the entrance to bird living spaces that lists the requirements of entry).

-• If you have multiple bird resident living spaces and have the capacity to do so, consider having dedicated staff care for avian residents, or subsets of avian residents (ex.
-One staff person cares for waterfowl residents and another cares for other bird residents).
+• If you have multiple bird resident living spaces and have the capacity to do so, you might also consider having one person care for waterfowl residents and a separate person care for non-waterfowl residents.

 Recordkeeping